Posted on

 - were laid off.

-The payout has to be made in the employee’s final paycheck.
-This paycheck covers their last pay period, up to the time of termination.
-The payment has to be made immediately, if the worker was terminated or resigned with at least 72 hours of notice.
-If the worker quit without adequate notice, payment generally has to be made within 72 hours.4
+The payout has to be made in your final paycheck.
+This paycheck covers your last pay period, up to the time of termination.
+The payment has to be made immediately, if you were terminated or resigned with at least 72 hours of notice.
+If you quit without adequate notice, payment generally has to be made within 72 hours.4

-If the worker is subject to a collective bargaining agreement, the agreement controls how unused PTO is paid out.
+If you are subject to a collective bargaining agreement, the agreement controls how unused PTO is paid out.

-Employers and employees can also arrange to pay out or cash out accrued vacation time while the worker is still on the job.
+You and your employer can also arrange how to pay out or cash out accrued vacation time while you are still on the job.
 These arrangements are often outlined in the employment contract.
 In some workplaces, it is only an option at the end of a calendar year.
 In other workplaces, it can happen at any time.

-Regardless, workers are entitled to payment for their accrued vacation time.
-They are a form of wage that the worker has earned.
+Regardless, you are entitled to payment for your accrued vacation time.
+They are a form of wage that you have earned.
 Employers are forbidden from taking vacation time back.
 They also cannot take away vacation time as a punishment for other workplace misconduct.
 Vacation time in California also does not “expire.”
 This means that “use it or lose it” vacation policies are forbidden in the state.6

-If an employer does any of these things, aggrieved workers can file a lawsuit under California’s wage and hour laws to recover their unpaid wages.
+If an employer does any of these things, you can file a lawsuit under California’s wage and hour laws to recover your unpaid wages.

 What if I quit or was fired?

-California employees who quit or who were fired are entitled to a payout that covers any accrued PTO.
+If you quit or were fired, you are entitled to a payout that covers any accrued PTO.
 This includes vacation time.
-The compensation for the accrued PTO has to be made in the worker’s final wages, and at the worker’s final rate of pay.
+The compensation for the accrued PTO has to be made in your final wages, and at your final rate of pay.

-The only difference between workers who were fired and those who quit is when the final paycheck has to be provided:
+The only difference between being fired and quitting is when the final paycheck has to be provided:

-- workers who were fired or otherwise terminated by their employer are entitled to an immediate payment after the termination of employment,
+- if you were fired or otherwise terminated by your employer, you are entitled to an immediate payment after the termination of employment,

-- workers who quit or resigned and who provided at least 72 hours of notice are entitled to an immediate payment, and
+- If you quit or resigned and provided at least 72 hours of notice, you are entitled to an immediate payment, and

-- workers who quit or resigned without adequate notice are entitled to their last paycheck within 72 hours after the employee leaves.7
+- If you quit or resigned without adequate notice, you are entitled to your last paycheck within 72 hours after you leave.7

 If the employer fails to provide the last paycheck within these timeframes, they can be liable for a waiting time penalty.